Compete with others and we become bitter. Compete with ourselves and we become better.

 Why did you start martial arts?

 Since childhood I have been fascinated with martial arts.
-However, my early machinations of becoming a highly skilled ninja assassin by age 10, were thwarted by my mother,
+However, my early machinations of becoming a highly skilled ninja assassin by age 10 were thwarted by my mother, and her stalwart refusal to let me arm myself with sharp objects hidden in my clothing,

 I finally began formal martial arts studies in Texas in 1991 for a brief period.

-Tae kwon do/Hapkido while serving in the U.S. Army.
+Tae kwon do/Hapkido.
+I signed up for classes while serving in the U.S. Army.
 I had an amazing instructor.

 How did you end up in Praying Mantis Boxing?
 That’s a bit of a strange style isn’t it?

-Ha!
-Yes, for sure.
-When I was doing tae kwon do in the military, I encountered Chinese boxing (wu shu, or commonly known as kung fu) while sparring a friend.
-I was amazed with the efficiency and efficacy of the style he fought with (basically…he whooped me).
-This friendly bout stuck with me for years to follow, and would come to shape my later choices and goals for not only myself, but my students.
+For sure!
+When I was doing tae kwon do in the military I encountered Chinese boxing (commonly known as kung fu) while sparring a friend.
+I was amazed with the efficiency and efficacy of the style he fought with.
+Basically, he whooped me.
+Our friendly bouts stuck with me for years to follow, and would later on come to shape my choices and goals, for not only myself, but also my students.

 1999.
-Once I was done diligently trying to screw up my life, I undertook a quest to right the ship, as it were.
-Eventually seeking out an instructor, as I mentioned, in Chinese boxing as part of this rebirth/reboot/relaunch.
+Once I was done diligently trying to screw up my own life I undertook a quest to right the ship as it were.
+Eventually I sought out an instructor in Chinese boxing as part of this rebirth/reboot/relaunch.

-Did you train other styles of Kung Fu?
+Did you train other styles of kung fu or just mantis boxing?

-Yes.
-Several.
-I continued with dedicated focus in mantis for a few years, and then years later I trained all over.
-During this time I went on to explore other styles of Chinese boxing like long fist, eagle claw, tai ji quan, xing yi quan, hung gar, southern fist, and weapons.
+Several, actually.
+I continued with dedicated focus in mantis for a few years and then later I trained all over.
+During this time I went on to explore other styles of Chinese boxing such as long fist, eagle claw, tai ji quan, xing yi quan, hung gar, southern fist, and weapons.

 Yes.
-Many of the Asian martial arts have weapon training as part of their practice.
+Many of the Asian martial arts have weapon training part and parcel to their practice.

-17 Chinese weapons.
-Pole arms such as short, and long staves, spear, guan dao.
-Mid range bladed weapons - single and dual hand swords, sabers, tiger hooks, Close range weapons such as daggers, butterfly swords, fighting fan, even a flute, as ridiculous as that sounds.
+Seventeen in total.
+Pole arms such as short, and long staves, spear, yuan yue dao.
+Mid range bladed weapons - single, and dual hand swords, sabers, tiger hooks, Close range weapons such as daggers, butterfly swords, fighting fan, even a flute; as ridiculous as that sounds.
 Flexible weapons as well - chain whips, 3 section staff, and rope dart.

-Perhaps.
-Weapons are simple in methodology though.
-If it is complex, it is likely a trick/stunt for someone to show off, and would not work in combat.
+Weapons are simple in methodology.
+If it is complex it is likely a trick/stunt for someone to show off and would not work in combat.
 Practical usage of each weapon though is quite simple.
-Additionally, many of the weapons share common principles and functionality, which makes it easier to assimilate new weapons with common shapes, grips, function.
+Additionally, many of the weapons share common principles and functionality which makes it easier to assimilate new weapons with common shapes, grips, function.
+Pole weapons for example have similar functionality, etc.

-After 5 years of dedicated training and competing, my friend Bruce Sanders and I opened our school in Westford, Massachusetts.
+March of 2004 my friend Bruce Sanders and I opened our school in Westford, Massachusetts.
 In the old Graniteville district.

-What is the biggest thing teaching and running a school taught you?
+What is the biggest thing that teaching and running a school has taught you?

 I could list hundreds!
 All of equal value.
-However, teaching students full-time, I quickly realized how scattered my interests had become in the realm of Chinese boxing.
+I am always learning, and truth be told I learn more from my students than I can possibly teach.
+However, once I began teaching students full-time I quickly realized how scattered my interests had become in the realm of Chinese boxing.
 My students (a direct mirror into ourselves as coaches/teachers) were not benefiting from this chaotic Frankenstein of a journey I was on.
 A hard reset was necessary.

 What did you do about it?

-I quadrupled down on mantis boxing.
+I purged.
+Eliminated a ton of material and quadrupled down on mantis boxing and tai chi.
 Delving deeper into the variations of seven star, and 8 step and the practical application of these.
 It’s a long story.
 You can read more on my Mantis Boxing journey in an essay I wrote Rise from the Ruins.

 What brought you into the world of Brazilian Jiu-Jitsu (BJJ)?
 It seems like a big deviation from mantis boxing/kung fu?
 Didn’t you try to be ‘less scattered’ as you put it?

-Being smaller, I saw the value in knowing some basic ground fighting techniques.
-Even the best throw has an opponent grasping at anything they can find to help soften the catastrophic end they are fast approaching.
-That tends to be the person throwing them.
-That means we’re going to the ground with them.
-I had enough bad experiences on ground to recognize that we are our own worst enemies on the ground.
-Panicking and gassing ourselves out in a matter of seconds, leaving ourselves defenseless against our enemy.
+Which means we’re going to the ground with them.
+I had enough bad experiences on the ground in my life to recognize that we are our own worst enemies when fighting in that arena.
+Panicking and gassing ourselves out in a matter of seconds, leaving ourselves defenseless against our enemy, etc.

 Did you find it easy to start BJJ?

 Hell no!!!
 By all accounts I should have quit when I started.
-If I weren’t so painfully stubborn, I would have walked away.
-If you enjoy the tragedies you can read more about it in my essay ‘A Dark Start - Why I should have quit BJJ when I started’.
+If I weren’t so painfully stubborn I would have walked away.
+If you enjoy Shakespeare’s tragedies you can read more about my experience in ‘A Dark Start - Why I should have quit BJJ when I started’.

 Did you have a goal when you started BJJ?